ben-girardet/pray-project/PROGRESS.md

 - [x] Nicer topic form
 - [x] Work on Profile page so we can edit current profile avatar, name

+## 07.12.2020 - Apollo Cache improvements

+- [ ] Do some research on possible cache patterns
+- [ ] Save edited topic when submitting updates

 ## Next

 - [ ] Work on apollo cache, basically use it more and remove cached elements on edit.
 Must also set some expire so we make sure we give the data a chance to be updated